braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/extole.md

 ### Configure a staging API key for testing

 If you only provide one Braze REST API key to Extole, only production events will be sent to Braze.
-If you also want to send staging/testing events, create another Braze REST API key and configure an additional webhook integration in the Extole dashboard.
+If you also want to send staging or testing events, create another Braze REST API key and configure an additional webhook integration in the Extole dashboard.

 ### Creating a new user alias